 Excellent.
 You portrayed flexibility and a willingness to tailor your care to a patient’s needs.

-9. How you handled a family or patient who was displeased with your care?
-How did you handle it?
+9. “Have you dealt with a family or patient who was displeased with your care?
+How did you handle it?”

 Unfortunately, not every patient will feel satisfied with your care.
 The important thing is finding a resolution and that’s what this question is looking for.